Object tracking using GNN

-In today's world, object tracking (tracking) tasks have a wide range of applications, from autonomous vehicles and video surveillance systems to radar and sensor monitoring.
-One of the key challenges in this area has been the association of measurements with tracks, especially under conditions of uncertainty, noise and possible trajectory intersections.
+In the modern world, object tracking tasks have wide applications, from autonomous vehicles and video surveillance systems to radar and sensor monitoring.

 The presented code includes the following steps.